 What You Need to Know About Physician or Surgeon

 There were about 372,400 jobs for Physician or Surgeon in 2016 (in the United States).
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Physician or Surgeon by 2026.
-Due to new job openings and attrition, there will be an average of 14,300 job openings in this field each year.
+The BLS estimates 14,300 yearly job openings in this field.

 The states with the most job growth for Physician or Surgeon are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Physician or Surgeon ranges between $60,280 and $208,000.

 Physicians and Surgeons who work in Alaska, Arizona, or Colorado, make the highest salaries.